Walking in the Caucasus

 This tour is designed for those that enjoy walking in natural beauty, but want to conclude a day of walking with a comfortable shower and cozy bed.
 Come walking in the Caucasus with us!

 We combine guided walks in the mountains (varying levels of difficulty) with cultural visits with local families and site visits to unique medieval churches and fortresses.
 This trip will be a jeep and hiking tour in some of the most scenic valleys in the Great Caucasus range.
 It’s not a luxury trip, but we make sure everyone is very comfortable.
-We’ll be hiking.
+We’ll be walking.
 We’ll be visiting churches.
 We’ll hear traditional music, and sample plenty of excellent local cuisine and wines/beers.

 - Arrive-Depart Tbilisi (airport designation TBS)